ahmedjhidri/StartFarme/README.md

 ## License

-MIT License
+MIT

-## Contact
+## Support

-For questions or support, please contact the development team.
+For support, email support@startfarme.tn or open an issue on GitHub.